 A competitive environment generates incentives for innovation.

-The competitive environment and open markets are very important incentives in business innovation processes.
-While not excluding other factors are: policies that promote growth and increase productivity through the generation and adoption of new technologies.
+The competitive environment and open markets are extremely important incentives for business innovation processes.
+Although not exclusive of other factors are: policies that promote growth and increased productivity through the generation and adoption of new technologies(big data, machine learning, process automation).
 According to international standards, when measuring business innovation, Colombia is located at Place 128 between 144 countries.
-Meanwhile, in the environment favorable to the competition of market Colombia is located in the position 136 of 144 countries.
+Meanwhile, in the favorable environment for market competition, Colombia ranks 136th out of 144 countries.

 Low investment in research and development (R & D) affects growth potential.
 The R & D expenditure is 0.22 of GDP, below the LAC average, which is located at 0.75 and the OCDE average, which is 2.36.